pivotal-cf/docs-rmq-k8s/README.md

 ### Partials

-Cross-product partials (if any) for **Pivotal RabbitMQ for Kubernetes** are single sourced from the [PCF Docs Partials](https://github.com/pivotal-cf/docs-partials) repository.
+Cross-product partials (if any) for **RabbitMQ for VMware Tanzu [Kubernetes] are single sourced from the [Docs Partials](https://github.com/pivotal-cf/docs-partials) repository.

 ### Releasing a New Minor Version